- What are the sources of RTA’s revenue and funding and how does that impact the budget?

-The purpose of this section is to keep RTA customers, employees and the public informed regarding the financial management initiatives and actions taken to maintain a strong financial position during recent times of national and local economic distress.
+The purpose of this section is to keep RTA customers, employees and the public informed regarding the financial management initiatives and actions taken to maintain a strong financial position.

 This information will be updated regularly.
-If you have any questions or any suggestions or comments that you would like to share with RTA, please send them to firstname.lastname@example.org.
+If you have any questions, suggestions or comments that you would like to share with RTA, please send them to firstname.lastname@example.org.

 RTA’s revenues come from three primary sources: